Required Psychology Courses

 - Spring Senior Year: PSY electives, minor electives, practicum/research

 *Note this timetable is based on taking 16 credits per semester and not completing any remedial work.
-If you place into a remedial math or English course you will have to adjust time time table to allow for these additional courses.
+If you place into a remedial math or English course you will have to adjust timetable to allow for these additional courses.

 **PSY elective courses are often offered in the summer to allow students more flexibility in scheduling.
 Required courses (especially 300-level and higher) are rarely ever offered in the summer, so do not count on this when planning your 4-year schedule.